 Top loading crates, like this one offered by Sleepypod, are a cat parent’s dream come true.
 It’s circular in shape which is exactly how cats sleep, curled up in a ball.

 The carrier is also lined with soft padding.
-The top sips on and off, and there’s a slit in the middle that zips open as well.
+The top slips on and off, and there’s a slit in the middle that zips open as well.

 There’s also a way to attach it to your seat belt in the car, so your carrier won’t slide around while you’re driving.
 It’s got a thick padded shoulder strap.
 They have really thought of everything.